 As shown in the top graph above, for most of the past three years, home buyers have seen extremely low interest rates -- almost always under 4.5%.
 Over the past two years those interest rates steadily declined to a historic low rate of 2.67% in December 2020.
-Rates then started to rise again in 2021 but have stayed right around 3%.
+Rates have since started to rise again in 2021 but haven't risen much above 3%.
 The second graph illustrates trends in the local unemployment rate, which was mostly between 2% and 3% for several years but then climbed to 10.2% due to COVID-19 before declining again.
 A (usually) low local unemployment rate and low mortgage interest rates help our local housing market remain stable.